linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 13 Model-Building Approach.md

 $$ where  $\mathrm{VaR}_i$  is the VaR for the  $i$ th portfolio,  $\mathrm{VaR}_{\mathrm{total}}$  is the total VaR, and  $\rho_{ij}$  is the correlation between losses from the  $i$ th and  $j$ th portfolios.
 The formula shows that the method for aggregating standard deviations can also, as an approximation, be used to aggregate percentiles.

 The result suggests a way the model-building approach can be extended to allow for return distributions being non-normal.
-Suppose that, based on historical data, we estimate that the one-percentile point of the 10-day return distribution for Microsoft is  $-17\%$  so that the 10-day  $99\%$  VaR of  $10 million invested in Microsoft is$ 1,700,000 (rather than the $1,471,300 calculated assuming normally distributed returns in Section 13.1).
-Suppose further that we estimate that the one-percentile point of the 10-day return distribution for AT&T is  $-10\%$  so that the 10-day  $99\%$  VaR for $5 million invested in AT&T is $500,000 (rather than the $367,800 estimated assuming normally distributed returns).
+Suppose that, based on historical data, we estimate that the one-percentile point of the 10-day return distribution for Microsoft is  $-17\%$  so that the 10-day  $99\%$  VaR of  \$10 million invested in Microsoft is\$ 1,700,000 (rather than the \$1,471,300 calculated assuming normally distributed returns in Section 13.1).
+Suppose further that we estimate that the one-percentile point of the 10-day return distribution for AT&T is  $-10\%$  so that the 10-day  $99\%$  VaR for \$5 million invested in AT&T is \$500,000 (rather than the \$367,800 estimated assuming normally distributed returns).
 Using equation (13.7) we would adjust our estimate of the VaR of the portfolio of Microsoft and AT&T to

 $$
 \sqrt {1 , 7 0 0 , 0 0 0 ^ {2} + 5 0 0 , 0 0 0 ^ {2} + 2 \times 0 .
 3 \times 1 , 7 0 0 , 0 0 0 \times 5 0 0 , 0 0 0} = 1, 9 1 0, 5 0 0